-some simple heuristics to approximately approach the optimal policy placement, under the acceptable time consumption.
-Specifically, the optimal placement is expected to satisfy the following requirements: (1) #rules in each switch should not go beyond the capacity of the switch, (2) the total #rules are minimized for the entire network, and (3) the standard deviation of #rules in each switch should be minimized, so it is not likely to overflow when a new policy comes.
+As discussed above, POPDC is computationally hard, an intuitive idea is to utilize the existing approximate algorithms to find nearoptimal solutions.
+However, the first step of modeling DCP, i.e., expanding all the possible policy combinations as the candidates, would largely impact the total complexity of solving DCP, because it exponentially increases the problem scale.
+Therefore, we do not use existing approximate algorithms, but propose some simple heuristics to approach the optimal policy placement, under the acceptable time consumption.
+Specifically, the optimal placement is expected to satisfy the following requirements: (1) the number of rules in each switch should not go beyond the capacity of the switch, (2) the total the number of rules are minimized for the entire network, and (3) the standard deviation of the number of rules in each switch should be minimized, so it is not likely to overflow when a new policy comes.

-Our basic idea is to greedily find a "conflict-maker", i.e., the highest-cost policy, among all endpoint policies P_e , and iteratively make a one-step semantics transfer to the target switch that leads to the best profit.
+Our basic idea is to greedily find a "conflict-maker", i.e., the highestcost policy, among all endpoint policies P_e , and iteratively make a one-step semantics transfer to the target switch that leads to the best profit.
 The cost of policy p is measured by the total cost decrement of switch s if we remove p from s.
-To find a conflict maker, a straightforward method is to traverse all policies, while simple heuristics and optimizations can be applied for this searching; we can use #conflicts produced by the policy as the cost instead of measuring the precise #rules, which may reduce the searching time, especially for TCAM-based switches; we can pre-compute the cost of all policies beforehand, because the transferring only impacts two switches, and it does not need to re-compute the cost for policies in the rest switches, which could accelerate the conflict-maker searching in the next round.
+To find a conflict maker, a straightforward method is to traverse all policies, while simple heuristics and optimizations can be applied for this searching; we can use the number of conflicts produced by the policy as the cost instead of measuring the precise the number of rules, which may reduce the searching time, especially for TCAM-based switches; we can pre-compute the cost of all policies beforehand, because the transferring only impacts two switches, and it does not need to re-compute the cost for policies in the rest switches, which could accelerate the conflict-maker searching in the next round.
 With the conflict maker, we have to choose where to transfer it for larger profit.

-Specifically, we use K to denote the #switches that exceeds the capacity in current placement, and O to denote the total #exceeded rules in the network.
-We further define D as the standard deviation of the cost for each switch, and use C to denote the total cost of the placement, which can be measured with #policies or #rules.
-Based on these notations, we define the profit of a placement as $B = T/(C \times D) - O$, where T = 0, if K > 0, and otherwise T = 1.
+Specifically, we use K to denote the number of switches that exceeds the capacity in current placement, and O to denote the total the number of exceeded rules in the network.
+We further define D as the standard deviation of the cost for each switch, and use C to denote the total cost of the placement, which can be measured with the number of policies or the number of rules.
+Based on these notations, we define the profit of a placement as B = $T/(C \times D) - O$, where T = 0, if K > 0, and otherwise T = 1.

 The searching process is to seek a better profit through the semantics-preserving transfer to the conflict-maker.
-If transferring any policy under current placement would not lead to a larger B, the process ends, and the current placement is an optimal solution if B>0.
-The complete process is illustrated in Fig. 6.
-Notice if $B\leq 0$, the solution is not acceptable due to the exceeded capacity, which needs to be reported to operators for further process.
+If transferring any policy under current placement would not lead to a larger B, the process ends, and the current placement is an optimal solution if B > 0.